-Condition Measurement Level All values of a variable are missing Nominal Format is dollar or custom-currency Continuous Format is date or time (excluding Month and Wkday) Continuous Variable contains at least one non-integer value Continuous Variable contains at least one negative value Continuous Variable contains no valid values less than 10,000 Continuous Variable has N or more valid, unique values Continuous Variable has no valid values less than 10 Continuous Variable has less than N valid, unique values Nominal
+Condition Measurement Level Variable contains at least one negative value Continuous Variable contains no valid values less than 10,000 Continuous Variable has N or more valid, unique values Continuous Variable has no valid values less than 10 Continuous Variable has less than N valid, unique values Nominal

-\ N is a user-specified cut-off value.
+N is a user-specified cut-off value.
 The default is 24.

 - You can change the cutoff value in the Options dialog box.
 For more information, see the topic Data Options in Chapter 17 on p.
-314. - The Define Variable Properties dialog box, available from the Data menu, can help you assign the correct measurement level.
+322. - The Define Variable Properties dialog box, available from the Data menu, can help you assign the correct measurement level.
 For more information, see the topic Assigning the Measurement Level in Chapter 7 on p.
-100.
+105.